Concurrency Deep Dive

 }

 A serial queue ensures only one thread can access the data at a time.
 The operations become atomic.
+Note that getItemCount() also needs synchronization—reading shared state from another thread without protection is just as dangerous.

 Interview Tip